 Tuna Cakes Ingredients

 - Panko Crumbs

 - Olive oil

-See recipe card for quantities for Tuna Patties with Panko (Air Fryer or Oven).
+See recipe card for quantities for this Tuna Patties Recipe.

 Hint: Make sure to use eggs as they help the patties stick together.